Pidgeot/python-lnp/docs/building.rst

 OS X
 ----
 If you're running OS X 10.7 or later, you should have everything that's required.
-For 10.6 or earlier, upgrade Python to 2.7 or the latest 3.x release; an installer is available on https://python.org .
+For 10.6 or earlier, upgrade Python to the latest 3.x release; an installer is available on https://python.org .

 To make the logo look better, you will need to install Pillow, a python library for images.
 If you have MacPorts installed, use it to install the